- B.S., University of California at Berkeley, 1992

 - National Institutes of Health

 All cells and organisms must monitor and maintain their energy levels for survival.
-One particular protein kinase, AMP-activated protein kinase (AMPK) plays a central role in energy balance.
+One particular protein kinase, AMP-activated protein kinase (AMPK) plays a central role in energy balance and metabolism.
 AMPK consists of a protein complex encoded by three subunits, a serine-threonine kinase catalytic subunit (α) and two regulatory subunits (ß, γ).
-When AMPK signaling is disrupted cells undergo cell death and organisms can not survive limited starvation.
+When AMPK signaling is disrupted cells undergo cell death under stressors and organisms can not survive limited starvation.

 AMPK has many potential biomedically-relevant functions.
 AMPK is proposed to be a therapeutic target for Type 2 diabetes and Metabolic syndrome (obesity, insulin resistance, cardiovascular disease).
-In addition, since cancer cells have larger energetic requirements than non-dividing cells, targeting AMPK might be an attractive approach for attacking cancer.
+In addition, since cancer cells have larger energetic requirements than non-dividing cells, targeting AMPK might be an attractive approach for attacking cancer as an additive therapy.

 - and Cancer

 Many of our studies use Drosophila melanogaster (the fruit fly) due to the powerful genetics of this assay system and conserved molecules in AMPK signaling.
-However, we also use mouse genetics to explore AMPK function in two contexts: 1) In brains of knockout mice to explore the role of AMPK in normal nervous system function; 2) In brain tumor cancer models (in collaboration with Dr. R. Miller).
+However, we also use mouse genetics to explore AMPK function in two contexts: 1) In brains of knockout mice to explore the role of AMPK signaling in normal function; and 2) In brain tumor cancer models.

-Other studies use differential proteomics (in collaboration with Dr. O. Alzate) in combination with AMPK knockout cells and tissues to elaborate new AMPK signaling targets/components.
+Other studies use differential proteomics (in collaboration with Dr. Ben Major) in combination with AMPK knockout cells and tissues to elaborate new AMPK signaling targets/components.

-A joint project (with Dr. J. Sexton, NCCU) involves developing new cell based assays for new compounds that could become thereapeutics for metabolic disease (particularly Type 2 Diabetes and fatty liver).
+A joint project (with Dr. J. Sexton, NCCU) involves developing new cell based assays and identifying new biomarkers for new compounds that could become therapeutics for metabolic diseases (particularly Type 2 Diabetes and fatty liver).

-- Braco JT, Gillespie EL, Alberto GE, Brenman JE, Johnson EC.
+Braco JT, Gillespie EL, Alberto GE, Brenman JE, Johnson EC.
 Energy-dependent Modulation of Glucagon-like Signaling in Drosophila via the AMP-activated Protein Kinase.
-Genetics 2012 (Epub ahead of print)
+Genetics 2012 192(2)457-66

 - Williams T, Courchet J, Viollet B, Brenman JE, Polleux F. AMP-activated protein kinase (AMPK) activity is not required for neuronal development but regulates axogenesis during metabolic stress.
 PNAS.
 2011; 108(14)5849-54